Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 Facebook ads offer something organic marketing often can’t: controlled exposure.

-But this exposure comes with a cost.
+But exposure comes with a cost.

 Ads don’t soften unclear thinking.